Fire Safety Systems in Residential Facilities

 - Resident Adviser and/or Resident Director

-University buildings are equipped with automatic fire detection and alarm systems and most of them are connected to the Public Safety Dispatch monitoring system and are monitored by staff.
+University buildings are equipped with automatic fire detection and alarm systems which are connected to a third party fire alarm monitoring system that is staffed 24 hours a day year round.
 Fire drills are conducted twice a year in all residence halls.
 The first drill is scheduled in the fall semester and the second drill is conducted during the spring semester.
-All fire drills are unannounced, except for that building’s Building Marshals.
+All fire drills are unannounced, except to that building’s Building Marshals and essential staff.
 The fire safety systems in residential facilities are tested and certified by USF Facilities Engineering and their contractor each year in the spring semester.

 - Prop open a door